shlomimn/k8s-nodejs/README.md

 6. The API will horizontally auto-scale when the CPU reaches 80%.
-   * Pre-request: Verify that metrics-server is installed <br/>
+   * Pre-request: Verify that metrics-server is installed, <br/>
      *kubectl get deployment metrics-server -n kube-system*

    * hpa.yaml: .apiVersion=autoscaling/v2beta2 <br/>